 Your personality is your brand.

 When you do this, you attract an audience who loves you for you and you build a connection with them by showing that you’re human too.

 Choose a few things that you love and consistently talk about them in your content.

 My audience knows that I’m an eco-friendly dog and cat mom who loves anime.
 That’s what makes me me and it’s what I want to be known for!

 If you want to know more about how to brand your personality, you can read more here.

 Now that you know a little bit about branding your personality, you can have a better idea of what you want the designing side of your brand to look like.

-For example, I use white, green, pink, and blue.
+For example, I use white, green, pink, blue, and yellow.